 When Gum Disease Threatens Your Overall Health

-Late stage gum disease requires late stage gum disease treatment.
+Late-stage gum disease requires late-stage gum disease treatment.
 Soft tissue grafts rebuild the distressed areas of the gum that have caused openings between the gum and teeth.
-Guided tissue regeneration requires that fabric mesh sit between the bone and gum tissue to promote bone growth.
+Guided tissue regeneration requires that fabric mesh sits between the bone and gum tissue to promote bone growth.
 Bone surgery forms shallow bone craters that discourage bacteria growth.

 Prevention is the Best Gum Disease Treatment

 The amount of time that elapses between dental visits makes it imperative that you take measures to prevent gum disease.
 Gum disease prevention measures do not cost much and rarely hurt.

 Here are some tips to prevent gum disease: